databrary/design/overview.md

 #### Article

-While not serving as a central repository by any means, we will also keep track of relevant written scholarly research, primarily to allow expanded searching of studies.
+While not serving as a central repository by any means, we also want to keep simple references between research data and corresponding written scholarly research.
-We should not over-build any article management beyond simple external references as there are numerous other sites with this information.

 At the minimum, however, articles will include:

-* A link or citation ([DOI](http://www.doi.org/)) to the full text of a manuscript, usually as published in a journal or conference
+* Only one link or citation ([DOI](http://www.doi.org/)) to the full text of a manuscript, usually as published in a journal or conference.

+From this link, Databrary will automatically populate the following:

-* The text of the abstract
+* The abstract for the article.
+* The article title
 * The set of author entities, or at least those which exist in the system (this may have to be inferred with some manual intervention by users)
-* Any studies which contain data contributing to the article

 We may additionally wish to store:
 * Publication date
 * A PDF or text content of the article to allow for searching
-* An optional annotation on each study link described how the study contributed to the article
+* An optional annotation on each study link described how the study contributed to the article.

+## Citing Research Data

+** TODO: How people will cite research data held in databrary from publications. **

 ## Searching